Stars of Stage, Screen and Radio

 In 2005 he was appointed the Liberal Democrat Youth spokesman, and in March 2006 became Parliamentary Private Secretary to Party leader Ming Campbell.
 In December 2007 Tim was promoted to the Lib Dem Shadow Cabinet and served as the Shadow Minister for the Countryside and Rural Affairs.

-In 2015 Tim was elected Leader of the Liberal Democrat Party, succeeding Nick Clegg.
+Tim was Leader of the Liberal Democrat Party from 2015-17.

 Recent Leavers Doing Great Things